openradar/openradar.github.io/projects/wradlib.md

 ## Short Description

 [wradlib](https://wradlib.org/) was one of the first open source software solutions to support all essential steps of the weather radar processing chain.
 Since 2011, wradlib has evolved to be a professional solution for interactive weather radar data analysis and operational processing, with a large international user community in academia, government agencies, and the private sector.
-The [user forum](https://groups.google.com/forum/?fromgroups#!forum/wradlib-users) with more than 170 active members from all around the world provides an agile platform for exchange and support.

 ## Homepage